Rainford High School

+History

-Rainford High School opened on August 7, 1940, during World War II, as Rainford Senior Council School, with 127 students, one principal, and three teachers.
+Rainford High School opened on 7 August 1940, during World War II, as Rainford Senior Council School, with 127 students, one principal, and three teachers.
 The school was originally a grammar school.

 In 1945 the name was changed to Rainford County Secondary School.

-During the 1950s and 1960s, the school begun to grow in size.
-By this point, the school became a Secondary Modern school, entering its pupils for external examinations, including A-Level examinations.
+During the 1950s and 1960s, the school had begun to grow in size.
+By this point, the school had become a Secondary Modern school, entering its pupils for external examinations, including A-Level examinations.

-The school became a comprehensive on September 7, 1971, with the old system of grammar schools and secondary modern schools abolished, where the school would choose to adopt the name 'Rainford High School'.
+The school became a comprehensive on 7 September 1971, with the old system of grammar schools and secondary modern schools abolished, where the school would choose to adopt the name 'Rainford High School'.

 The school received both Technology College and Beacon School status in either the 1999/2000 academic year or the 2000/2001 academic year, and the name was changed to 'Rainford High Technology College'.

+The oldest Ofsted record available is from 2004, and it shows that the school was inspected and received a good award.
+However, following reinspections in 2008 and 2011, the school only received a Satisfactory award.

+In 2012, the Principal, Ruth Greenwood was suspended, due to "concerns over the leadership and management of the school".
+Following this, the Vice Principal, Sam Wells, and the Chair of Governors, John Bromilow, along with principal all resigned from their posts, citing personal reasons.
+In May 2012, Rainford High School appointed a new principal, Ian Young, who expressed that he wanted to ensure "that the standards in the school reach the highest possible levels of attainment and achievement".
+Following Ian Young's appointment, the school was reinspected by Ofsted, and the school received Requires Improvement.

-The school was rebuilt as part of the UK government's Building Schools for the Future programme, which fully opened in September 2013.
+The school was rebuilt as part of the UK government's Building Schools for the Future programme, and the site fully opened in September 2013.
+The site has since been further expanded, when a modular, four-classroom building was added to the site in 2021.

+The school was reinspected in 2014, when it received requires improvement again, and would then be reinspected in 2015, where it received a good award, for the first time since 2004.

 Previously a community school administered by St Helens Council, in September 2017, Rainford High Technology College converted to academy status, and its name was reverted to Rainford High School.
-The school is now sponsored by and is the founding partner of the Everyone Matters Schools Trust.
+The school is now sponsored by the Everyone Matters Schools Trust.

-In 2020, the school applied to St Helens Council to allow for a new, modular building to be built.
-St Helens Council accepted planning permission, and in July 2021, with the use of a crane, a new building was airlifted into the site, adding four new classrooms to the school.
-This also resulted in the temporary closure of some of the school's buildings.
-This new space opened in September 2021.

 In 2021, the school was inspected for the first time as an academy by Ofsted, and it continues to hold a good award.